lejacobroy/Tidalrr/README.md

     - start jobs
     - login into Tidal to catch token
     - add urls to the queue from tidal search, urls or files (replace cli)
+    - have better templates
-- split monolith into workers with cron jobs
+- ✅ split monolith into workers
+    - ✅ with cron jobs
 - Inject Tidal playlist into Spark by Devialet (using spark.py it can inject in the DB, but spark does not recognise/use it yet)
 - local ai matching pattern
 - clean up the README and package in docker